'Angels Wear White' ('Jia Nian Hua'): Film Review | Filmart 2018

-With her second feature, Angels Wear White (Jia Nian Hua), Chinese director Vivian Qu graduates from the Venice Critics’ Week, where her 2013 debut Trap Street premiered, to the main competition of the festival.
-But this tale, which follows one of two girls of about 12 who was assaulted at a seaside hotel, and the teenage girl who was working the reception there that night, demonstrates many of the same weaknesses of her first feature — though its final shot does pack an impressive punch.
+With her second feature, Angels Wear White (Jia Nian Hua), Chinese director Vivian Qu has had a good run on the international festival circuit, graduating from the Venice Critics’ Week, where her 2013 debut Trap Street premiered, to the main competition on the Lido and then onto Toronto.
+Now screening as part of the Hong Kong International Film Fest's young cinema competition, this tale, which follows one of two girls of about 12 who was assaulted at a seaside hotel, and the teenage girl who was working the reception there that night, demonstrates many of the same weaknesses of her first feature — though its final shot does pack an impressive punch.

-Dramatically exceptionally subdued, this story of rape and corruption leaves all the violence and histrionics off-screen, focusing instead on the rather quiet but nonetheless complex aftermath for both one of the victims and a bystander who is worried that her knowledge about the affair might cost her her job.
+Dramatically subdued, this story of rape and corruption leaves all the violence and histrionics off-screen, focusing instead on the rather quiet but nonetheless complex aftermath for both one of the victims and a bystander who is worried that her knowledge about the affair might cost her her job.
 Luminously filmed but restrained to a fault, this is the kind of drama that suggests something about the difficult position of women in China, but what exactly the film wants to say is harder to pin down.
-After its Venice and Toronto bows, Angels Wear White should see at least as healthy a festival life as Trap Street, with a few scattered theatrical pickups likely.
+Angels Wear White should see at least as healthy a festival life as Trap Street, with a few scattered theatrical pickups likely.